ampmresearch/ampmresearch.github.io/index.md

 ### Participation and Submission

-People interested in participating are requested to submit *extended abstracts* (**500-1000 words**, excluding references) before the **13th November 2021**.
+People interested in participating are requested to submit *extended abstracts* (**500-1000 words**, excluding references) until the **12th November 2021**.
 Authors of the accepted abstracts presented at the workshop will be asked to extend their contributions to short papers (min 5 pages), integrating feedback and discussions for a second round of reviews, which will then be published as open-access workshop proceedings (whether OASIcs or CEUR TBD).

 ### Organizers